Acute treatment of migraine in children

 - Section Editor — Headache

 - Mayo Clinic College of Medicine

 Migraine is the most common acute and recurrent headache syndrome in children.
-It is characterized by episodes of severe headache accompanied by nausea, vomiting, photophobia, phonophobia, abdominal pain, and is relieved by sleep.
+It is characterized by episodes of severe headache accompanied by nausea, vomiting, photophobia, phonophobia, and abdominal pain, and is relieved by sleep.